jasonpaulso/claude-owl/README.md

 ## Screenshots

-> Coming soon!
-Screenshots will be added as features are implemented.
+See [SCREENSHOTS.md](SCREENSHOTS.md) for feature screenshots and UI walkthroughs.

 ## FAQ

 ### Does Claude Owl replace Claude Code?

 No, Claude Owl is a UI companion for Claude Code.
-It manages configurations and settings but still uses the Claude Code CLI under the hood.
+It manages configurations visually but still uses the Claude Code CLI under the hood.

 ### Is my data safe?

 Yes!
 Claude Owl is completely local-first.
 All configurations and data stay on your machine.
-No telemetry is collected unless you explicitly opt-in.
+No data is sent to external servers, and no telemetry is collected.

 ### Can I use Claude Owl with my team?

 Yes!
 Project-level configurations (`.claude/`) can be committed to git and shared with your team.
 Team features are planned for future releases.

-### What platforms are supported?
+### What platforms are currently supported?

-- macOS (Intel & Apple Silicon)
+- **macOS** (Intel & Apple Silicon) - ✅ Fully tested
-- Windows 10/11
+- **Windows** - In development
-- Linux (major distributions via AppImage)
+- **Linux** - In development

-### How does Claude Owl handle updates?
+### How can I contribute?

-Auto-updates will be available for seamless upgrades.
-You can also disable auto-updates in settings.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.

 ## License